Intelligent-CAT-Lab/FlakyDoctor/README.md

 # FlakyDoctor

 This repo contains the source code and results of FlakyDoctor.
+FlakyDoctor is a neuro-symbolic approach to fix Implementation-Dependent (ID) and Order-Dependent (OD) tests.

 ## 🌟 File structures
+File structures in this repository are as follows, please refer to `README.md` in each directory for more details:
-- `datasets`: Datasets for evaluation.
+- `datasets`: Datasets of for evaluation.
 - `patches`: Successful patches generated in evaluation.
 - `results`: Detailed results for successfully fixed flaky tests in the evaluation.
 - `src`: Source code and scripts to run FlakyDoctor.